 Cleaning the bathroom is one of my least favorite chores.
 However, as with a lot of chores, it’s something that has to be taken care of regardless, and I love finding or figuring out bathroom cleaning tips that will make the job easier and more pleasant, but that are also super effective!

 A few months ago I did a little organizing in my master bath with baskets and drawers that fit under the sink.

 The organizing in the bathroom has been pretty easy to maintain,

 but lately I’ve found myself looking up cleaning tips on Pinterest to

 try and make the cleaning part easier.
-As most of you know,

 The first is to use a dryer sheet to remove soap scum on shower doors.